pileupbuster/pileupbuster.github.io/STATUS_PAGE.md

 ## Screenshot Implementation

-The status page attempts to capture screenshots using multiple approaches:
+The status page attempts to capture screenshots using these approaches:

 1. **Playwright** (preferred) - Headless browser automation
 2. **Selenium** (fallback) - WebDriver-based screenshots

-3. **Mock Screenshot** (default) - Placeholder image when neither is available
+If neither screenshot library is available, the status page will display without a screenshot but still show the system status information.

 ### Installing Screenshot Dependencies